 Selling your home fast is always a good idea, no matter the motivation.
 The longer the home is on the market, the less valuable it becomes so speed is of the essence.
-Derek Gutting, the top #2 ranking real estate agent in Indianapolis, Indiana, explained that “the longer the home is on the market, the higher the probability of getting a lower offer.”
+Derek Gutting, a top real estate agent who’s sold 86% more single family homes than average in Indianapolis, Indiana, explained that “the longer the home is on the market, the higher the probability of getting a lower offer.”

 Hiring a successful real estate agent is the first step to take once you make the decision to put your home on the market.
 They will serve as the main point of contact for both you and potential buyers by scheduling showings, crafting your listing, and marketing your property.